 If you want to maximize your rewards and you don't mind paying an annual fee, you may want to apply for the Capital One® Spark® Cash for Business instead.
 It offers a flat, 2 percent cash back on all purchases with a $0 introductory annual fee for first year; $95 after that.

-The Capital One® Spark® Cash for Business also has a sizable bonus where you can earn up to $2,000: Earn a $500 cash bonus when you spend $5,000 in the first 3 months of opening your account.
-Plus, earn $1,500 when you spend $50,000 in the first 6 months.
-Limited Time Offer.
+The Capital One® Spark® Cash for Business also has a nice bonus where you can earn a one-time $500 cash bonus when you spend $4,500 in the first three months of opening your account.

 Capital One makes things easy by requiring no signups or caps to keep track of and the no-annual-fee card even offers a 0 percent introductory APR on purchases for nine months.
 Both cards provide custom, itemized reports (quarterly and year-end) of your spending that can help you simplify planning, budgeting and tax time for your business.
 Capital One's business specialists can also issue extra cards for each of your employees, for free, with you controlling not only their purchasing limits, but the types of transactions they can complete, as well.